kasper-piskorski/docs/pages/documentation/3-core-api/simple-schema-definition.md

 ---
 title: Defining a Schema
-keywords: core, schema
+keywords: schema
 last_updated: August 23, 2016
-tags: [java, core-api]
+tags: [java, graph-api]
-summary: "Demonstrates how to create a schema for a Mindmaps knowledge graph."
+summary: "Demonstrates how to create a schema for a MindmapsDB knowledge graph."
 sidebar: documentation_sidebar
 permalink: /documentation/core-api/simple-schema-definition.html
 folder: documentation
 ---

-This article assumes that you have already looked at page that covers [Mindmaps Basics](../the-basics/mindmaps-basics.html).
+This article assumes that you have already looked at page that covers [MindmapsDB Basics](../the-basics/mindmaps-basics.html).

 Defining a schema for your graph allows you to:

 * control how your data relates to each other
 * ensure your graph is consistent
-* design domain specific knowledge graphs.
+* design domain-specific knowledge graphs.

 In Mindmaps, a schema is defined by adding **types** to your graph.
 These **types** allow you to divide your data into different categories but also control how data instances may relate to each other.

-In this section we will review each of these types and explain how you use them when defining a Mindmaps graph.
+In this section we will review each of these types and explain how you use them when defining a MindmapsDB graph.

 ## Basic Type Definitions

-This section describes basic types which are **essential** to a Mindmaps schema.
+This section describes basic types which are **essential** to a MindmapsDB schema.
-When creating a Mindmaps knowledge graph you should always begin by defining these schema elements.
+When creating a MindmapsDB knowledge graph you should always begin by defining these schema elements.

 ### Entity Type